adieddygit/adieddygit/README.md

-- 👋 Hi, I’m Emmanuel Adi
+- 👋 Hi, I’m Emmanuel Koi Adi
 - 👀 I’m interested in Computer Programming and Software Engeneering
-- 🌱 I’m currently learning DevOps Engeneering with JOMACS IT SOLUTIONS
+- 🌱 An Associate DevOps Engeneer at JOMACS IT SOLUTIONS
+- Learning Web Development at Mildred School of Programming Language
-- 💞️ I’m looking to collaborate on DevOps Projects
+- 💞️ I’m looking to collaborate on DevOps and Web Development Projects
 - 📫 How to reach me adiemmanuel10@gmail.com / adieddy@outlook.com also on Linkedin

 <!---